The Fund supports several networks of state health policymakers to help identify, inspire, and inform policy leaders.

 The Milbank Memorial Fund is an endowed operating foundation that publishes The Milbank Quarterly, commissions projects, and convenes state health policy decision makers on issues they identify as important to population health.

-The Reforming States Group (RSG) has a proud history of education, collegiality, and health policy leadership.
+The Reforming States Group (RSG), which operated between 1992 and 2021, had a proud history of education, collegiality, and health policy leadership.
 The group got its start when the Milbank Memorial Fund was asked, over a period of time in the 1990s, to convene meetings so that policymakers could speak with one another about health policy issues.
 One of the first requests came in 1991 from Michigan State Representative David Hollister, who suggested that the Fund convene a meeting to define criteria for retrenching health and social service programs during the recession that had just begun.
 Chair of the House Appropriations Subcommittee for Health and Social Services during a time of deep budget cuts, Hollister thought his colleagues in similar positions would welcome a paper that offered guidance.
 The Fund agreed to assist Representative Hollister, but only if the paper presented the best bipartisan thinking and had the endorsement of people like himself—decision makers who were accountable to the electorate.
 That meeting produced a pamphlet, Hard Choices in Hard Times: Guidelines for Decision Makers in Health and Human Services.